mardiros/tursu/docs/source/step_definition.md

 ````

-Because there is no list type annotated, then the tursu parser will
+Because there is no list type annotated, then the Turşu parser will
 only used the two first column of the table.

 ```{tip}